WINTER STORM WARNING TODAY

 A WINTER STORM WARNING has been posted across northeast Wisconsin through Friday morning...
 And today is also a FIRST ALERT WEATHER DAY.

-Areas from the Fox Valley and to the NORTHWEST will have a chance of light freezing rain this morning.
-A thin glaze of ice may form on untreated road surfaces.
-The wintry precipitation will turn to all snow later this morning.
+Any wintry precipitation should transition to snow by the early afternoon hours.
 The heaviest snow will fall through this afternoon and evening.
 By sunset, most areas will get 2-5″ of wet, packing snow.
 The evening commute home will be slow and slippery, so if you’re driving, give yourself extra travel time.

 More snow will fall this evening...
 Final snowfall totals will be mostly between 4-8″, although areas closer to the lakeshore may see a little less.
 Even though the snow will be heavy and wet, some blowing and drifting will be possible tonight and through Friday thanks to a blustery west-northwest wind gusting over 30 mph.
 Any blowing snow may cause reduced visibility and more slippery road conditions.